Love the outdoors? Here are some of our favourite ideas for experiencing the natural wonders in and around southern beaches…

 2. Bonville Headland

 Walking south along Sawtell’s main beach, you’ll reach beautiful Bonville Headland.
 With a level grassy area little ones will love, picnic tables and easy parking (if you skipped the walk), this is one of the most accessible spots on the coastline.
-Do as the locals do – feast on take-away fish ‘n’ chips while you take in the lovely surrounds of the rock pool, Bonville Pine Creek estuary and Bongil Bongil National Park.
+Do as the locals do.
+Feast on take-away fish ‘n’ chips while you take in the lovely surrounds of the rock pool, Bonville Pine Creek estuary and Eco-Accredited Bongil Bongil National Park.

 3. Surfing the Southern Beaches

 The headlands, estuaries and beaches of Sawtell make for diverse surf conditions with a break for all kinds of surfers.
 At the southern end of the main beach, Sawtell Island has long, rolling waves well-suited to longboarders or beginners.
 Learn-to-surf lessons often take place here.
 Experienced surfers will gravitate toward Main Beach and the swell in front of the surf club, or ‘Trapdoors’ at the river mouth at Boambee Headland.
-In a strong northerly wind ‘Southies’, past the ocean pool at Bonville Headland, is the break of choice.
+In a strong northerly wind ‘Southies’, past the ocean pool at Bonville Headland, is the break of choice of the southern beaches.

 4. Mountain Biking